 Mr. Simailak (interpretation): Thank you, Mr. Speaker.
 Good morning, my colleagues. (interpretation ends) I hope everybody had a good weekend.

-(interpretation) Mr. Speaker, I would like to make a statement this morning about an elder from Baker Lake whose name is Hivuraq, who is now an elder.
+(interpretation) Mr. Speaker, I rise today to make a statement this morning about a Baker Lake elder especially this morning and his name is Hivuraq and he is now an elder.